saikirito09/MyDay/ReadMe.md

 # MyDay - SwiftUI Journal App

 MyDay is a simple SwiftUI-based journal application designed to help you keep track of your daily thoughts and activities.
-It includes user registration and login functionalities with a clean, consistent design.
+It includes user registration and login functionalities with a clean, consistent design inspired by [Mood Tracker Journal & Diary App Design on Dribbble](https://dribbble.com/shots/23904627-Mood-Tracker-Journal-Diary-App-Design).

 ## Project Structure